Federalism: Reasons for adoption

-Immanuel Kant noted that "the problem of setting up a state can be solved even by a nation of devils" so long as they possess an appropriate constitution which pits opposing factions against each other with a system of checks and balances.
-In particular individual states required a federation as a safeguard against the possibility of war.
+Immanuel Kant noted that "the problem of setting up a state can be solved even by a nation of devils"—if they possess a constitution that pits opposing factions against each other with a durable system of binding checks and balances.
+Essentially, particular states may use federation as a mechanism (a safeguard) against the possibilities of rebellion or war—or the rise of repressive government via a would-be dictator or a centralized oligarchy.

-Proponents for federal systems have historically argued that the power-sharing inherent in federal systems reduces both domestic security threats and foreign threats.
-Federalism allows states to be large and diverse, mitigating the risk of a tyrannical government through centralization of powers.
+Proponents of federal systems have historically argued that the structures of checks-and-balances and power-sharing that are inherent in a federal system reduces threats—both foreign and domestic.
+And federalism enables a state to be both large and diverse, by mitigating the risk of a central government turning tyrannical.

 Examples

-Many countries have implemented federal systems of government with varying degree of central and regional sovereignty.
-The federal government of these countries can be divided into minimalistic federations, consisting of only two sub-federal units or multi-regional, those that consist of three to dozens of regional governments.
-They can also be grouped based on their body polity type, such as emirate, provincial, republican or state federal systems.
-Another way to study federated countries is by categorizing them into those whose entire territory is federated as opposed to only part of its territory comprising the federal portion of the country.
-Some federal systems are national systems while others, like the European Union are supra national.
+Countries around the world have implemented federal systems using variations of central and regional sovereignty for their governments.
+For convenience of studying these governments, they may be divided according to several categories, such as: minimalistic federations, which consist of only two sub-federal units (subunits); as compared to multi-regional federations, consisting of three or more regional governments (subunits).
+Or, based on their body polity type: emirate, provincial, state, republicanism or constitutional monarchy, democratic—or democratic in-name-only.
+And, federal systems may be differentiated between those whose entire territory is federated, vs. only part of their territory is federated.
+Some systems are national while others, like the European Union, are supra-national.

-In general, two extremes of federalism can be distinguished: at one extreme, the strong federal state is almost completely unitary, with few powers reserved for local governments; while at the other extreme, the national government may be a federal state in name only, being a confederation in actuality.
+Two extremes of federalism are notable: 1) at one extreme, the strong federal state is almost completely unitary, with few powers reserved to local governments; 2) at the opposite extreme, the national government may be a federation in name-only, while actually operating as a confederation, (see "pathway" graphic re regional integration or regional separation).
 Federalism may encompass as few as two or three internal divisions, as is the case in Belgium or Bosnia and Herzegovina.